GStore/bobo-game/readme.d/logging.md

 Log levels are controlled with the LOG_LEVEL environment variable and are based on [log4j](https://www.tutorialspoint.com/log4j/log4j_logging_levels.htm).

 The log levels arranged by increasing verbosity are:

-LEVEL|Description
+Level|Description
 -|-
 fatal | unrecoverable errors
 error | server able to start but with errors